ericmdev/docker-compose.debian-nginx/README.md

         $ docker-compose build

-Builds the `ws` service in `docker-compose.yml`.
+Builds the `http` service in `docker-compose.yml`.

-It creates an image with the name `dockerdebiannginx_ws` and the tag `latest`.
+It creates an image with the name `dockerdebiannginx_http` and the tag `latest`.

     $ docker images
-    # dockerdebiannginx_ws latest f1643e5cdd6f 2 minutes ago 133.9 MB
+    # dockerdebiannginx_http latest f1643e5cdd6f 2 minutes ago 133.9 MB

 ### Usage

     $ docker-compose up -d

-Creates and starts a container with the name `dockerdebiannginx_ws_1`.
+Creates and starts a container with the name `dockerdebiannginx_http_1`.

     $ docker ps -a
-    # ... dockerdebiannginx_ws "nginx" ... dockerdebiannginx_ws_1
+    # ... dockerdebiannginx_http "nginx" ... dockerdebiannginx_http_1

 After a few seconds, open `http://<machine_ip>:8080`.